MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether remote performance log access should be enabled.

 If `true`, corresponding ports are open and remote Performance Log management will be available.
 If `false`, Performance Log cannot be managed remotely.
+The script achieves this by enabling or disabling the [Performance Logs and Alerts (TCP-In)](#performance-logs-and-alerts-tcp-in) firewall rule.

 ```yaml
 Type: Boolean